27th December 2016

 I woke up at 3 am to see the sky in his whole beauty.
 Oh God, what a show.
 One of the most beautiful skies I’ve seen in my life, something beyond your imagination.

-After that, I sleep a bit more, and after making sure I have the battery with me, I drive to the National Park again to catch the sunrise.
+I then slept a bit more, and after making sure I had the battery with me, I drove to the National Park again to catch the sunrise.
 I wasn’t lucky enough to have the colourful sky you often see in travel magazines and brochures, but it was spectacular anyway.
 Very impressive.

 The atmosphere makes every moment special, regardless weather conditions, company, or whatever is in your way.
 Anything can happen, but I assure you that everyone enjoys these moments in this magic place.

 With the sun up I head to the feet of the big rock.
 Touching it was weird.
 Gives you a sense of freedom, don’t know exactly how to explain it.